DianaPonceR/docker_nextcloud/README.md

 # NEXTCLOUD

-This project is to running in mode develop.
+This project is to run in mode develop.

 To producction you need to create all necessaries configurations.